On the rotation of M-type asteroids: statistical evidence for higher rotation rates: Discussion

-Importantly, ferrovolcanism is expected to occur only during early stages of evolution and under restrictive conditions tied to core solidification and composition \citep{jorritsma2025constraints}.
-As such, it cannot account for a population-wide trend affecting most M-type asteroids.
-Instead, ferrovolcanism may act either against or in favor of the observed excess in rotation rates, depending on the balance between early spin-down and long-term rotational resilience in the largest metallic bodies.
+In any case, ferrovolcanism is expected to occur only during the early stages of differentiation and under restrictive compositional conditions tied to core solidification \citep{jorritsma2025constraints}.
+As such, it cannot account for a systematic population-wide trend in rotation rates, and should be regarded as a potential modulating factor for individual large bodies rather than a general explanation for the observed excess.

-Overall, it is difficult to identify a single physical mechanism capable of explaining the excess rotation rates observed in M-type asteroids.
+It is difficult to identify a single physical mechanism capable of explaining the excess rotation rates observed in M-type asteroids.
 Processes such as collisional evolution, YORP torques, or ferrovolcanism may influence individual objects, but they are either size-dependent, transient and without a clear, unilateral effect on rotation rate, and therefore unlikely to produce a systematic population-level bias.
 By contrast, a more monolithic internal structure associated with metal-rich compositions provides a simpler explanation: higher strength and cohesion allow metallic bodies to sustain faster rotation and to better preserve their spin states against disruption and external torques over long timescales.
-However, this interpretation ultimately requires independent confirmation through complementary evidence, such as meteoritic analogs, radar sounding, or space missions that can carry out \textit{in situ} measurements.
+This interpretation, however, remains to be confirmed by complementary evidence from meteoritic analogs, radar sounding, or \textit{in situ} measurements.